levchak0910/vkcn-reporter/README.md

 # @vkcn/report

-The tool that helps to detect VKCN violations:
+The tool that helps to detect [VKCN](https://www.npmjs.com/package/@vkcn/eslint-plugin) (vue-kebab-class-naming) violations:

-- find class selectors that are defined in different files.
+- [element](https://github.com/levchak0910/vkcn-eslint-plugin/blob/HEAD/docs/rules/no-convention-violation.md#element-class) class selectors that are defined in different files.
+- [modifier](https://github.com/levchak0910/vkcn-eslint-plugin/blob/HEAD/docs/rules/no-convention-violation.md#modifier-class) class selectors that may leak in different files.

-It was created specifically for [vue-kebab-class-naming](https://www.npmjs.com/package/@vkcn/eslint-plugin) convention and will not work with other naming conventions.
+It was created specifically for VKCN convention and will not work with any other naming conventions.

 Class extraction supported from files: `.css`, `.scss`, `.vue`.